mazkte/task-management-app/README.md

 # task-management-app
-Simple CRUS using nestjs and mongoose
+Simple CRUD using nestjs and mongoose